whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/18-selected-super-useful-linux-one-liners914-revision-v1-18-selected-super-useful-linux-one-liners.md

 Be careful when running some of them because you could lose all your data.
 However, others will be very handy to you for increasing your productivity.
 Let’s start.

-## Dangerous commands
+## Dangerous Commands

-## Only execute them if you are sure of what you are doing
+## Only Execute Them if You Are Sure of what You Are Doing

 I have added at the beginning and at the end of the command the word “- -” so that you cannot copy and paste it.